How to solve connectivity problems between computers that use CodeTwo Outlook Sync

 - Make sure that Network discovery and file sharing are turned on

-- Change the number of ports if they are used by other programs
+- Change the ports if they are used by other programs

 - Check if the same TCP/IP ports are configured in both applications

-- Check if the TCP/IP ports are not blocked by a firewall and/or antivirus software
+- Check if the TCP/IP ports are not blocked by a firewall or antivirus software

 To check if there is a network connection between the two computers equipped with CodeTwo Outlook Sync, use the ping command:

-In the Windows Start menu choose Run and enter the following command:
+In the Command Prompt, type the following command:

-The ping command can be used to check the IP address of the remote computer.
+The ping command can also be used to check the IP address of the remote computer.
 The address is displayed in the XXX.XXX.XXX.XXX format and can be used instead of the computer name to connect to the remote machine in CodeTwo Outlook Sync.
-If you are not able to obtain the IP address using the ping command, try typing ipconfig in the command prompt of the remote machine in order to learn the IP address - it will be provided in the IPv4 Address line.
+If you are not able to obtain the IP address using the ping command, try typing ipconfig in the Command Prompt of the remote machine to learn its IP address - it will be displayed in the IPv4 Address line.

-In order to turn on Network Discovery and File and printer Sharing, click Start, Control Panel, Network and Internet, Network and Sharing Center, open Advanced sharing settings and use the expand buttons to view the Network discovery and File and printer sharing options.
-Click here to learn more about troubleshooting network problems in your home network.
+To turn on Network discovery and File and printer sharing, open Windows Control Panel, go to Network and Internet > Network and Sharing Center, open Advanced sharing settings, and expand the Network discovery and File and printer sharing options.

-If you completed these steps but still cannot connect the two applications, make sure to restart both machines and reopen the applications before trying to establish the connection.
+If you completed these steps but still cannot connect the two CodeTwo Outlook Sync instances to each other, make sure to restart both machines and reopen the applications before trying to establish the connection.

 If the following error appears in the log file of CodeTwo Outlook Sync: